21pratiksha21/web-tracker-chrome-extension-/README.md

 ### Description
 This is a chrome extension that will track what domains a user is visiting and the time he/she spent on respective domains.
 Users can find it very helpful to analyze and improve their web-browsing habits.

-_This project is distributed and prepared under the guidance of Coding Club, IIT Guwahati._

 ***
 ### Features and Guide